Sal's Site

 As a testament to how endearing The M’s three-man lineup of singers is, Chicoine’s aunt, a classically trained singer and piano player, complimented her nephew on the vocal harmonies she heard on Future Women.

-Chicoine’s mom, Marcia, although not always keen on the crunchy guitars and distorted, buried vocals that her son’s band records in spades, told her son it’s a thrill to watch him on stage doing what he loves.
+Chicoine’s mom, Marcia, although not always keen on the crunchy guitars and distorted, buried vocals that her son’s band records in spades, told Chicoine it’s a thrill to watch him on stage doing what he loves.

-Chicoine himself will become a father soon to a baby daughter, with his wife, Laura, which makes it an ideal time for the band to take a break, he said.
+Chicoine will be a father soon to a baby daughter, with his wife, Laura, making it an ideal time for the band to take a break, he said.

 Relaxing at Murphy’s Pub before an August 26 gig at the Illini Union, Chicoine said The M’s could be making records until they’re fifty as long as the songs are good, they record them well, and the band still has fun with the music-making process.